wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised-revised.md

 Character Name (Pronouns) (Player) - description
 ```

 You may add new minor characters as needed.
+Players may own multiple minor characters.
+The owning player role plays the character in all scenes.

 ## Scenes